 - Sales Forecasts

-Step 4: Find the Right Payment Processor
+Step 4: Get a High Risk Payment Processor

 One of the biggest challenges facing entrepreneurs getting into the hemp oil market is finding a payment processor willing to work with them.
 Stories of marijuana merchants carrying thousands of dollars in cash because they couldn’t find someone to handle their transactions are popping up in the media, and CBD’s association can make things tricky.